cube-web3/contract-integration/README.md

 Next, you'll need to update your `foundry.toml` and `remappings.txt` files.

-Update your foundry.toml remappings - the entry should look something like:
+Update your foundry.toml remappings - the entry should look something like.
+Make sure to include the `auto_detect_remappings` line:

 ```
 remappings = [